Ok… In a nutshell… No, hypnosis should not be used to recover memories and yes, hypnosis does increase the chances of false memory syndrome.

 I cannot help it, I know I am using loads exclamation marks today, but when you see the mounting body of evidence against this stuff, it beggars belief that some people still think to the contrary.
 You know what, I know that today I will get emails from people saying that in their experience as a hypnotherapist, they find hypnosis to be very useful at retrieving memories and regressing is a good thing and the best way to resolve inner conflict etc ,etc.

 To those of you thinking about emailing me with those kinds of messages today… If you examine the evidence.
 I mean properly look at it, you’d be irresponsible not to alter your stance to some degree.

-Have a wonderful weekend folks… I am not working… I am going to lie-in, go running, enjoy my garden, bake bread with my wife and welcome in the changing season.
+Have a wonderful weekend folks… I am not working… I am going to lie-in, go running, enjoy my garden, spend time with my wife and welcome in the changing season.